Malware-Hunter/datasets/README.md

 ### Introduction

 This repository contains various datasets related to Android malware, designed to support research and analysis.
-The datasets are categorized into originals, preprocessed (continuous, binaries and complete), and our dataset called MH-100k.
+The datasets are categorized into originals, preprocessed (binaries, continuous and complete), and our dataset called MH-100k.

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This dataset is released under the CC BY 4.0 (Creative Commons Attribution 4.0 International): This license allows others to use your dataset, as long as they provide attribution to you as the creator.
+It's a relatively permissive option, but it still requires users to attribute authorship of the dataset to you.

 ### Acknowledgements